Saks Fifth Avenue: Acquisition by Hudson's Bay Company

+Saks Global/Exemplar Luxury Group

+In July 2024 Saks announced that it planned to acquire rival retailer Neiman Marcus in a reported $2.65 billion merger.
+The acquisition was finalised in December 2024 and Saks Fifth Avenue became part of the new holding company Saks Global.
+Amazon invested $475 million into Saks’ acquisition of Neiman Marcus.

+Bankruptcy

+On January 14, 2026, Saks Global filed for Chapter 11 bankruptcy protection after struggling with heavy debt relying on its acquisition and merger of Neiman Marcus.
+The company also blamed a rapid consumer shift in luxury goods due to inflating prices.
+Amazon filed an objection to Saks Global’s bankruptcy financing plan, citing the fact that Saks failed to hold up their agreement and worried that bankruptcy will push Amazon further down the repayment pecking order.
+The company reemerged from bankruptcy as Exemplar Luxury Group.

-21st century history
+21st-century history

-In 2004, Saks was enjoying an annual sales growth rate of 7.7% on a same-store basis, but was underperforming Neiman Marcus (+17%) and Nordstrom (+10%).
+In 2004, Saks saw an annual sales growth rate of 7.7% on a same-store basis, but was underperforming Neiman Marcus (+17%) and Nordstrom (+10%).
 In Southern California, analysts said that Saks was "struggling to maintain its cachet" against the two competitors and Bloomingdales.
-On October 1, Saks announced the closing of 8 underperforming, mostly smaller Saks stores: Pasadena, Palos Verdes, Mission Viejo, La Jolla and Carmel in California, Garden City NY, Hilton Head SC, and Downtown Minneapolis.
+On October 1, Saks announced the closing of eight underperforming stores: Pasadena, Palos Verdes, Mission Viejo, La Jolla and Carmel in California, Garden City NY, Hilton Head SC, and Downtown Minneapolis.

 In August 2007, the United States Postal Service began an experimental program selling the plus ZIP code extension to businesses.
 The first company to do so was Saks Fifth Avenue, which received the ZIP code of 10022-7463 ("SHOE", on a U.S. touch-tone keypad) for the eighth-floor shoe department in its flagship Fifth Avenue store.

 During the 2007–2009 recession, Saks had to cut prices and profit margins, thus according to Reuters "training shoppers to expect discounts.
 It took three years before it could start selling at closer to full price".

 As of 2013, the New York flagship store, whose real estate value was estimated between $800 million and over $1 billion at the time, generated around 20% of Saks' annual sales at $620 million, with other stores being less profitable according to analysts.